Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds: Appendix A: Description of the groups and

 \end{proposition}

 We will use the symbol $\phi$ for a $2\times 2$ matrix representing an element of $\PSL_2(\RR)$ and the symbol $\Phi$ for the corresponding $3\times 3$-matrix occurring in the formula \eqref{eq:phiformula}.
-The $\subset$-inclusion in \eqref{eq:iso1} is obvious and the $\subset$-inclusion in \eqref{eq:iso2} is an immediate verification using the definition of $\Gamma^+_0(\delta)$.
+The $\subset$-inclusion in \eqref{eq:iso1} is obvious from \refeq{eq:phiformula} and the $\subset$-inclusion in \eqref{eq:iso2} is an immediate verification using the definition of $\Gamma^+_0(\delta)$ and \refeq{eq:phiformula}.

 Hence our task is to prove the $\supset$-inclusions in \eqref{eq:iso1} and \eqref{eq:iso2}.

 Assume first $\Phi/\det\phi\in M_3(\QQ)$.
 In this case one quickly checks that all defined ratios among the entries of $\phi$ are in $\QQ$.
 Hence by replacing $\phi$ with a scalar multiple we may and we will assume that $\phi\in M_2(\QQ)$.
 From this we obtain \eqref{eq:iso1}.